Pierrepont Noyes: Oneida Limited

-Government Work
+Government work

-In 1917, Noyes resigned from the general manager role (he would return to Oneida Limited in 1921).
-During the First World War he worked for the Federal Government as an Assistant Fuel Administrator.
-As the war came to an end he was in France selling cutlery.
-In April 1919 he was persuaded to take up the role as the American Commissioner on the Inter-Allied Rhineland High Commission, a post he held until May 1920.
-His experiences led him to write his first book, While Europe Waits for Peace.
-In the book he argued against the Allies punitive policy in the Treaty of Versailles.
+In 1917, Noyes resigned from the general manager role.
+During the First World War, he worked for the Federal Government as an Assistant Fuel Administrator.
+He represented the Fuel Administration on the requirements division and the priorities board of the War Industries Board.
+As the war came to an end, he was in France selling cutlery.
+In April 1919, he was persuaded to take up the role as the American Commissioner on the Inter-Allied Rhineland High Commission, a post he held until May 1920.
+His experiences led him to write his first book, While Europe Waits for Peace, in which he argued against the Allies' punitive policy in the Treaty of Versailles.
 He believed it would lead to more warfare.

-Noyes returned to Oneida Limited in the 1920s, but eventually took on a more ceremonial role.
-In the 1930s, at the suggestion of Bernard Baruch, Noyes joined a six-man commission set up by the New York State Legislature.
-The Commission was responsible for developing a new spa at Saratoga Springs.
+Noyes returned to Oneida Limited in 1921, but eventually took on a more ceremonial role.
+In the 1930s, at the suggestion of Bernard Baruch, Noyes joined a six-man commission set up by the New York State Legislature to develop a new spa at Saratoga Springs.
 Noyes remained on the commission until 1950.

 Literary works

-Noyes continued to write throughout his career, including a science fiction book titled The Pallid Giant: A Tale of Yesterday and Tomorrow.
+Noyes continued to write throughout his career, including a 1927 science fiction book titled The Pallid Giant: A Tale of Yesterday and Tomorrow.
 The Pallid Giant expressed Noyes' concerns about war, weapons, and the destruction of humanity.
-In the book, published in 1927, Noyes describes an ultimate super weapon that would "end all war by ending man."
+In the book, Noyes describes an ultimate super weapon that would "end all war by ending man."
 The book was re-issued as Gentlemen, You are Mad! after the use of atomic weapons on Hiroshima and Nagasaki in 1945.

 Noyes also wrote two memoirs: My Father's House: An Oneida Boyhood, and A Goodly Heritage, a history of Oneida Limited, before his death in 1959.